Flomass/flomass.github.io/docs/Research.markdown

 matches must result from a recent HGT event.
 Using efficient algorithms detecting exact matches at low computation cost thus allow to identify HGT on very large datasets.

+Pursuing this avenue of research, we recently demonstrated that studying the length distribution of exact sequence matches observed in whole genome alignments of two bacterial species allow  to efficiently separate sequence similarities inherited from their common ancestors from those acquired via horizontal gene transfer.
+Based on this result, we propose a novel concept, the "mosaic molecular clock", and developped a mathematical framework to accurately calibrate bacterial phylogeny using solely genomic data.
+The full stody can be found [here][PNAS].

 ## Early Detection of  Lung Cancer